aquaviter/dalchymia-python/README.rst

 Dependencies
 ============

-This library has dependency with some existed python packages.
-Please install them before using dalchymia.
+This library has dependencies with some packages.
+Please install them as following command  before using dalchymia.

 .. code-block:: bash